-You can configure options for a Galaxy including prompting for check-in comments and specifying user defaults.
-These options are for the currently open Galaxy and do not change any options for other Galaxies you use.
+You can configure options for a Galaxy, including prompts for check-in comments and user defaults.
+These user options apply to the currently open Galaxy and do not change options for other Galaxies.

 If you specify a security group, that security group must already exist.
-For more information about security and security groups, see Configuring Security on page 190.
+For more information about security and security groups, see Configuring Security on page 237.